jlangch/venice/doc/readme/macros.md

 There are two equivalent ways to quote a form either with `quote` or with `'`.
 They prevent the quoted form from being evaluated.

-Reqular quotes work recursively with any kind of forms and types: strings, maps, lists, vectors…
+Regular quotes work recursively with any kind of forms and types: strings, maps, lists, vectors…

 ```clojure
 '(a :a 1)  ; => (a :a 1)